 The season of gratitude and festivity is right around the corner, which means it's time to spend a lot more time with loved ones.
 Thanksgiving is near and is a holiday where families and friends gather to enjoy a home cooked meal and share what they are grateful for.
-However, due to the COVID-19 pandemic, some of us won’t be able to spend time with our loved ones this thanksgiving like we are used to.

 Why Words of Thanks Matter